manell0/MileStone-2-emoji-memory/README.md

 ## Media

-- The image on the index.html and the back side image in the memory game was sourced from google and is the Code Institute logo
+- The image on the index.html and the backside image in the memory game was sourced from Google and is the Code Institute logo

-  - The smileys used as front images is found on google
+  - The smileys used as front images are found on google

 ## Code

-The developer consulted multiple sites in order to better understand the code they were trying to implement.
+The developer consulted multiple sites to better understand the code they were trying to implement.
 For code that was copied and edited, the developer made sure to reference this with the code.
 The following sites were used on a more regular basis:

 - [Stack Overflow](https://stackoverflow.com/)
-- [W3Schools](https://www.w3schools.com/) used a lot, and Modal pop up window came from there.
+- [W3Schools](https://www.w3schools.com/) used a lot, and the Modal pop-up window came from there.
 - [Bootstrap](https://getbootstrap.com/) used for my grid system throughout the site
 - [CSS Tricks](https://css-tricks.com/) used for various spacing tricks and placement technology
 - [COLORS](https://coolors.co/)